 I was given the chance to help Givr with their UI and UX design on their fully responsive site.
-Givr is a non-profit start-up out of Richmond, Virginia that creates a subscription box for people wanting to help those in their community that are experiencing homelessness.
+Givr is a non-profit start-up out of Arlington, Virginia that creates a subscription box for people wanting to help those in their community that are experiencing homelessness.
 The goal was to create a simple subscription section on the desktop and mobile version of their site to allows users to subscribe from the Landing Page.

 After being tasked with this project, I was able to break it down into three steps: research, wireframe, prototype.
 I started by researching examples of clean design examples for similar subscription pages.
 The first thing I go to when researching design for any project is Dribbble.